makersacademy/chitter-challenge/README.md

 ![Domain Model](https://github.com/s-dousse/chitter-challenge/blob/main/screenshots/Screenshot%202021-12-10%20at%2023.47.31.png)

 ## setting up the database

++ Travis CI for automated test for future pull request

 - connect to sql
-- create a db
+- create a db called chitter_challenge
 - connect to the db
 - refer to 01_create_peep_table.sql and run query

 !
 I am unsure on how to use a 'time' category for the data entry corresponding to the date of creation of the Peep.
 Now that I think of it maybe I can use the id? as it is unique and sort it in a descending order ...
+! just looked at how to store time with PostgreSQL, I might have to use the timestamp when I create a post and store some time data as a create_at attribute of Peep instances , or similar?